-While you are filling the tank, fuel entering the tank pushes air in the tank out through the vented fuel fitting.
+While you are filling the tank, fuel entering the tank pushes air in the tank out through the fuel vent.

 Note: Never pump fuel into any fitting, opening or access on the boat unless it is labeled "Gas" or "Fuel".